mkaz/hastie/README.md

 A few current limitations:

-  * all files must be have .md extension
+  * all files must be have .md or .html extension

 The usage of hastie is just as a template engine, it does not copy over any images, does not have a built-in web server or any of the other features that jekyll has.